Tommy Johansson (speedway rider)

-Tommy Johansson (born 21 October 1950) is a former speedway rider from Sweden.
+Leif Tommy Johansson (born 21 October 1950) is a former motorcycle speedway rider from Sweden.
+He earned 32 caps for the Sweden national speedway team.

 Speedway career

 Johansson is a former champion of Sweden, winning the Swedish Championship in 1973.
-He reached the final of the Speedway World Championship during the 1974 Individual Speedway World Championship and the final of the 1971 Individual Ice Speedway World Championship.
+He reached the final of the Speedway World Championship during the 1974 Individual Speedway World Championship.

 He rode in the top tier of British Speedway from 1971 until 1975, riding for various clubs.
+He rode for Newport Wasps, Ipswich Witches and Hull Vikings.